petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/using-okta-for-authentication-and-sso.md

 1. Click *Next* at the bottom of the page.
 Finally, click *Finish* on the next page.

-1. On the Sign On tab, confirm that Application username format is set to to Email.
+1. On the Sign On tab, confirm that Application username format is set to Email.

 1. Click *View SAML Setup Instructions* on the right side of the page.
 A new page will open.